 How can we create our future when we are clinging to the memories of the past?
 Well, comfort is king, nurture is the key, and the prospect of an escape from the four walls of home fills us with hope for change.
 So when a python passed by heralding transformation, rebirth and healing, the stage was set for the beginning of a new era – and the welcome of a world-class establishment just waiting to be filled with much-needed happy memories.

-Beaming with talent, Executive Chef Joseph McGrattan, Irish born (just look at that cheeky face!) with an Australian family succinctly combines his extensive classical European training with his love for native Australian produce that dominates the menu with pride.
+Beaming with talent, Executive Chef Joseph McGrattan, Irish born with an Australian family succinctly combines his extensive classical European training with his love for native Australian produce that dominates the menu with pride.
 Regional produce is hand-selected from farm, river and sea and all are delivered with authenticity and thoughtfully executed at the pre-opening five course tasting lunch.

 As invited guests, we dined on grilled Australian Bay tiger prawns made all the better for the pop of finger lime and smoky aioli.
 Australian Bay Lobster followed with a seaweed tuille, smoked lobster and dill mousse, bisque shot, lemon aspen gel complimented the complexity of the dish and balanced the intensity of crustacean.